ClaytonKincaid/Software-Design/README.md

 # Software-Design-Temp

-# Updates:
+# How to run
--April 11 2024
-Integrated MySQL for backend.
+- Add .env file, look at env_example.txt file for example env file
+- Perform npm install to download all project dependencies
+- Perform necessary steps to get the database going

-Steps to setup:
+Steps to setup DB:
 1. Install MySQL
 2. Install mysql2 node package by using: npm install mysql2
 3. Run the queries in database.sql to create the database and setup the tables